TencentAILabHealthcare/scBERT/README.md

 # Data

 The data can be downloaded from this link.
+The link is time-limited and you can send request for downloading.
 If you have any question, please contact fionafyang@tencent.com.

 https://drive.weixin.qq.com/s?k=AJEAIQdfAAozQt5B8k

 # Checkpoint

 The pre-trained model checkpoint can be downloaded from this link.
+The link is time-limited and you can send request for downloading.
 If you have any question, please contact fionafyang@tencent.com.

 https://drive.weixin.qq.com/s?k=AJEAIQdfAAoUxhXE7r